-It works on several operating systems including Windows, MAC OS X and Linux.
+It works on several operating systems including Windows, Mac OS X, and Linux.

 What are the Typical Uses for Ettercap?

 Ettercap is used to content filtering on the fly, sniff live connection and many more.
-It is also used for security auding and computer network protocol analysis.
+It is also used for security auditing and computer network protocol analysis.
 It has the capability to intercept traffic on a network segment, conduct active eavesdropping against common protocols and also used to capture passwords.

 Is Nagios Free?